orca-scan/orca-webhook-node/README.md

 npx localtunnel --port 8080
 ```

-Then set the tunnel URL as your Webhook Out endpoint in the Orca Scan app.
+Then [add the tunnel URL as your Webhook Out endpoint](https://orcascan.com/guides/updating-your-system-data-when-a-barcode-is-scanned-da8bbe42#how-do-i-add-a-webhook-out-url-to-my-sheet) in the Orca Scan app.

 ## Troubleshooting